cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment-template.md

 | Finding Title |           Importance            | Description                 | Links                 | Notes & Impact                                                   |
 |:--------------|:-------------------------------:|:----------------------------|:----------------------|:-----------------------------------------------------------------|
 | [TODO: Title] | [TODO:Critical/High/Medium/Low] | [TODO:detailed description] | [TODO:relevant links] | [TODO:additional notes and explanation of impact if appropriate] |

+### Points of Excellence

+The following aspects of governance are exemplary, and can be referenced as examples for other projects to copy:

+* [TODO]

 ### Previous Reviews